mister-ben/brightcove-chapter-cues/README.md

 #### `cueName`

-Chapters are generated only from cue points with this _name_ so as not to conflict with cues added for another reason.
+Chapters are generated only from cue points with this _name_ so as not to conflict with cues added for any other reason.
 The default is `chapter`.
 ## Usage

 - Add the plugin to a player.